Recipes for Weeknight Meals, Entertaining, Holidays and More

 4. Chocolate-Dipped Pretzel Sticks.

-Anyone who loves salty-sweet treats would love to get chocolate-covered pretzels.
+What Anyone who loves salty-sweet treats would love to get chocolate-covered pretzels.
 Large pretzel sticks dipped in white or dark chocolate look especially cute standing in holiday-themed paper cups wrapped in cellophane and tied with a bow.
-These can also make great center pieces at a holiday or New Year’s Eve party.
+These also make great center pieces at a holiday or New Year's Eve party.

 5. Soup Mix.

-6. Flavored Oil and Vinegar.
+6. Flavored Oil and Vinegar

 7. Dip Mix.

 Layer dehydrated veggies, dried herbs and spices in a jar made pretty with a homemade instruction label and ribbon.
-Your gift-getter can turn a scoop of this into yummy dip by blending with mayonnaise, sour cream, Greek yogurt, cottage cheese, or all of the above.
+Your gift-center can turn a scoop of this into yummy dip by blending with mayonnaise, sour cream, Greek yogurt, cottage cheese, or all of the above.